M3GH4NN/docs/_sources/rollup.rst.txt

 Extensions
 ----------

-You can explore documentation from other repositories below:
+You can explore documentation from other repositories below.

-- :ref:`Python Extension <python>`
-- :ref:`Pytest Extension <pytest>`
-- :ref:`Salt Extension <salt>`
-- :ref:`AzureRM Extension <azurerm>`

-.. _python:

 Python Extension
 ----------------

-This is the documentation for the Python extension.

-.. _pytest:
+For more information about the Python extension, refer to the :ref:`python:os` documentation.

 Pytest Extension
 ----------------

-This is the documentation for the Pytest extension.

-.. _salt:
+For more information about the Pytest extension, refer to the :ref:`pytest:fixture` documentation.

 Salt Extension
 --------------

-This is the documentation for the Salt extension.

-.. _azurerm:
+For more information about the Salt extension, refer to the :ref:`salt:states` documentation.

 AzureRM Extension
 -----------------

-This is the documentation for the AzureRM extension.
+For more information about the AzureRM extension, refer to the :ref:`azurerm:overview` documentation.